joeydejong112/NodejsChatApp/README.md

 to run

 Steps 1 : Npm i
-step 2 : edit je postgres sql gegevens
+step 2 : Edit postgres sql information in index.js and export.js
-Step 3 : npm run export_ad
+Step 3 : npm run export_ad ( to export your database  )
 Step 4 : npm start

+To use scss open new terminal and do
+Npm run scss

 Heroku site :